Important changes are happening with how Washington State Department of Health tracks children’s immunization status.

 Medically Verified Immunizations or Exemptions are Required to Attend School

 The state also has a new law that says students must be current in their immunizations or have a doctor-authorized Certificate of Exemption on file to attend school.
-Beginning this fall, new students, including those moving to new schools within the same school district, must have current immunizations or a Certificate of Exemption to attend school.
+Beginning this fall, new students must have current immunizations or a Certificate of Exemption to attend school.
 If students are missing their immunization records or they are not compliant with required vaccinations for their age, the student will be excluded from school until the immunization requirements are met.

 Here are some examples of medically verified immunization records: